List of Zyuden Sentai Kyoryuger characters: Canderrilla

 During the events of the crossover film Ressha Sentai ToQger vs. Kyoryuger: The Movie and the Korean sequel series Zyuden Sentai Kyoryuger Brave, Canderrilla helps reunite the Kyoryugers so they can join forces with the ToQgers to defeat Devius and support the Kyoryuger Brave in the wake of the Neo-Deboth Army's attack respectively.

 When the Deboth Army returns in 2114 during the events of the V-Cinema special Zyuden Sentai Kyoryuger Returns: Hundred Years After, Canderrilla helps restore the Kyoryugers as Wise Goddess Canderrilla (賢神キャンデリラ, Kenshin Kyanderira).
 However, due to Arslevan's influence and her desire to be helpful like Torin, she temporarily forgets the original team's colors before Udo's descendant helps her remember.

-In battle, she wields the CahaHalberd (キャハハルバード, Kyahaharubādo), with which she can execute the Joyful Dance (喜びの舞, Yorokobi no Mai) attack, and can utilize her singing voice to enhance Deboth cell-based beings with her "Joyful Song".
+In battle, she wields the CahaHalberd (キャハハルバード, Kyahaharubādo), with which she can perform the Joyful Dance (喜びの舞, Yorokobi no Mai) attack, and can utilize her singing voice to enhance Deboth cell-based beings with her "Joyful Song".

 Canderrilla is voiced by Haruka Tomatsu (戸松 遥, Tomatsu Haruka), who also portrays her human form.